mitrabuggaveeti/Cloudcomputing_Team_4/README.md

 In summary, the project aims to address the specific problem of vehicle loan default prediction by developing an accurate credit risk scoring model, ultimately benefiting financial institutions, borrowers, and regulatory authorities in the financial services industry.

 ## Literature Review

+Conducted a literature review of several research papers, articles, and books related to the domain of credit risk assessment and prediction for vehicle loans.
+The purpose was to stay informed about the latest advancements and best practices in this field.
+Here are the summaries and insights from the sources referenced.

 ### 1. [Credit Risk: Definition, Role of Ratings, and Examples](https://www.investopedia.com/terms/c/creditrisk.asp)

 - **Credit Risk Definition:** The likelihood of a financial loss due to a borrower's failure to repay a loan, impacting cash flows and collection costs.